Federal Courts Rule in Favour of Anti Trust Legislators The…

 A few pundits are suggesting homeowners need to build granny flats in everyone’s back yard.
 Political battles are forming over the effect of regulations on LA’s and California’s home construction.
 Who will win?
 Will they battle Trump head to head to stop new development?

-LA has some Hot Communities – Here’s the Hottest Zip Codes
+Here’s the Hottest Zip Codes in Los Angeles

 LA Curbed’s list of hot zip codes: Los Angeles’s 90012 zip code is shaping up to be the 2nd fastest growing area in the nation at 8.8% growth, 2nd behind only Gilbert AZ.
 The 90012 zip code includes Chinatown, the Civic Center, Elysian Park, Victor Heights, parts of the Arts District and Bunker Hill, and most of Little Tokyo.